 1 2 3 4 5 6 7 class Contact < ActiveRecord::Base include AlgoliaSearch algoliasearch index_name: "MyCustomName" do attribute :first_name, :last_name, :email end end

-In most cases, you’ll have your production indices and you development indices under the same Algolia app.
+Often, your production indices and your development indices are under the same Algolia app.

 Contact index to